Amandeep2230/SlotMachineGame-Python/README.md

 A slot machine python app inspired by "Tech with Tim".

-DISCLAIMER: This project doesn't support gambling and is for education purposes only.
+DISCLAIMER: This project doesn't support gambling and is for educational purposes only.

 Cheers!
 Happy Coding :)